Theysua/dify_db_manage/README.md

 ### Enhanced Access Control

-- **Sales Representatives**: Now can view all customer information, licenses, deployment records, and engineer information
+- **Sales Representatives**: Can view all customer information, licenses, deployment records, and engineer information
-- **Engineers**: Now can view all deployment records, sales representative information, customers, and licenses
+- **Engineers**: Can view all deployment records, sales representative information, customers, and licenses
-- **Partners**: Now can view all order details (not limited to orders they created)
+- **Partners**: Can view their own orders and manage order details through a dedicated interface

 ## Technology Stack